 REQ-NDT-2: The NDT should support a capability enabling an Mns consumer to define the network scenario that should be modelled and simulated.

 REQ-NDT-3: The NDT should support a capability to provide an output representing the statues of different network metrics for the simulated scenario.

+REQ-NDT-4: The NDT should support a capability enabling MnS consumers to define the target values for measure of drift between actual mobile network and its NDT